-In this way, video conferencing can be seen as “the great equalizer”; a way of leveling the playing field.
+In this way, video conferencing can be seen as “the great equalizer”; a way of levelling the playing field.
 By taking away the implicit and explicit power dynamics that can happen during in-person meetings, there’s an opportunity for more diverse voices to engage in new ways.

 Meeting the challenges of hybrid work

 But while fully virtual meetings can provide a more equal platform for sharing ideas, the hybrid workforce, despite its many benefits, can create new challenges that we must also be ready to tackle.
 In some situations where meetings are split between in-office and at-home workers, the employees working from home may feel left out, unengaged, or isolated during meetings and other “hybrid” work interactions.

 Different organizations are adopting different flexible-work policies, and whether people are working from home by choice or necessity, they should be provided with the tools that allow them to contribute and participate as much as their colleagues who are working in the office.

 According to our 2021 Global Report on the State of Video in Large Enterprises, nearly 40% of the business leaders surveyed said they worry that remote participants don't fully participate or express their views during meetings.
 Some individuals in the survey also pointed out leaders need to adapt their behaviour and awareness, and take action to facilitate inclusion.